To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - More Information In The Future

 Exotic pet insurance is similar to regular pet insurance in that it covers unexpected visits to the vet that are subject to the insurance plan you choose.
-Examples of things that may be covered include the loss of your exotic pet due to escape or theft, the death of your pet, illnesses, injuries and more.
+These policies can include the loss of your exotic pet due to escape or theft, the death of your pet, illnesses, injuries and more.

-Exotic pets require special care that not all standard vets are equipped to offer.
+Exotic pets require special care that not all standard vets can offer.
 Your exotic pet may need a vet with specialized knowledge, which may cost more for vet visits and care.
-Exotic pet insurance gives you the peace of mind that if something terrible were to happen to your pet, you wouldn’t be faced with a massive vet bill during an already difficult time.
+Exotic pet insurance gives you the peace of mind that if something terrible happens to your pet, you won’t face a massive vet bill during an already difficult time.
 Exotic pet insurance lets you make tough decisions without a second thought because your pet is covered.

-Not all pet insurance companies offer exotic pet insurance, in fact, only Nationwide (read our in-depth review) offers exotic pet insurance at the moment.
+Not all pet insurance companies offer exotic pet insurance.
+In fact, only Nationwide (read our in-depth review) offers exotic pet insurance in the U.S. at the moment.
 Below is a table of the 12 major pet insurance companies according to the North American Pet Health Insurance Association and the types of pet insurance offered by each.

 |Nationwide||Chameleons, Geckos, Iguanas, Lizards, Snakes, Tortoises, Turtles||Amphibians, Chinchillas, Ferrets, Gerbils, Goats, Guinea pigs, Hamsters, Hedgehogs, Mice, Opossums, Potbellied pigs, Rats, Sugar gliders|